shlomi1993/udp-tcp-server/README.md

 ## TCP Server - HTTP training

-In this part I've implemented a TCP server that get a request
+In this part I've implemented a TCP server that get a request and load resources from "resources" dictionary.

--- to be contiued --